graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 model used in HTTP, allowing us to provide a GraphQL request in an HTTP request and a GraphQL response in an HTTP response.

-:: In this document, the term {GraphQL service} refers to an [application service that has the capabilities defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Overview).
+:: In this document, the term _GraphQL service_ refers to an [application service that has the capabilities defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Overview).

-:: In this document, the term {GraphQL schema} refers to a [schema as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Schema).
+:: In this document, the term _GraphQL schema_ refers to a [schema as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Schema).

-:: In this document, the term {GraphQL request} refers to a [request as defined by the GraphQL Specification](https://spec.graphql.org/draft/#request).
+:: In this document, the term _GraphQL request_ refers to a [request as defined by the GraphQL Specification](https://spec.graphql.org/draft/#request).

-:: In this document, the term {GraphQL response} refers to a [response as defined by the GraphQL Specification](https://spec.graphql.org/draft/#sec-Response).
+:: In this document, the term _GraphQL response_ refers to a [response as defined by the GraphQL Specification](https://spec.graphql.org/draft/#sec-Response).

-:: In this document, the term {GraphQL request error} refers to a [request error as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Errors.Request-errors).
+:: In this document, the term _GraphQL request error_ refers to a [request error as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Errors.Request-errors).

-:: In this document, the term {GraphQL field error} refers to a [field error as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Errors.Field-errors)
+:: In this document, the term _GraphQL field error_ refers to a [field error as defined by the GraphQL specification](https://spec.graphql.org/draft/#sec-Errors.Field-errors)

-:: In this document, the term {server} refers to a GraphQL over HTTP Specification compliant HTTP server unless the context indicates otherwise.
+:: In this document, the term _server_ refers to a GraphQL over HTTP Specification compliant HTTP server unless the context indicates otherwise.

-The role of a {server} is to provide a {client} access to one or more GraphQL services over HTTP.
-A {server} is not a {GraphQL service}, it is a GraphQL service host.
+The role of a _server_ is to provide a _client_ access to one or more GraphQL services over HTTP.
+A _server_ is not a _GraphQL service_, it is a GraphQL service host.

-:: In this document, the term {client} refers to a GraphQL over HTTP Specification compliant HTTP client unless the context indicates otherwise.
+:: In this document, the term _client_ refers to a GraphQL over HTTP Specification compliant HTTP client unless the context indicates otherwise.

-The role of a {client} is to issue HTTP requests to a {server} in order to interact with a {GraphQL service}.
+The role of a _client_ is to issue HTTP requests to a _server_ in order to interact with a _GraphQL service_.

 # URL